Wishing you knew more about Aboriginal culture? Search no more.

 Each island has its own particular style of dance.
 Dances are often performed in rows, with stamping.
 Dancers wear grass skirts or lap-laps and distinctive hand-held masks, often with moving parts ("dance machines") portraying the topics of the dance.
 These can include aircraft models in dances about WWII.

 The traditional feathered headdress (dhari) that features prominently on the Torres Strait Islander flag consists of a row of feathers attached to an arched cane border.
 The feathers are clipped to represent fishtails.
 A single black feather sits on top of the dhari.
 The vertical cane lines across the centre of the dhari symbolise the forehead crease lines – a sign of wisdom.

 Contrary to many references the dhari was traditionally not associated with peace, but used during war and payback between clans.
 With the arrival of the missionaries the function of the dhari changed to a dance apparel.
 Despite many creative changes to the dhari, it remains a powerful and sacred symbol of the Torres Strait Islands.

 The Winds Of Zenadth (Torres Strait Cultural Festival) is a four-day festival which began in 1987, celebrating Torres Strait Islander culture on Thursday Island every second year in September.

 Torres Strait Islanders were fishermen and hunters, but also agriculturalists because they kept herb gardens and crops, particularly in the central and eastern islands.
 Archaeologists found remnants of banana farms that they dated back 2,145 years.
 Islanders kept pigs which were probably introduced from Papua New Guinea.
 The traditional fish traps of the Eastern Islands caught snapper, turtles, dugong and sharks.

 Economic development of the Torres Strait region is difficult because the marine environment is fragile, unpredictable and often dangerous.
 The tides are said to be the most complex in the world.
 The Torres Strait is extremely vulnerable to ecological damage and climate change.
 Islanders depend on unpolluted waters for their survival and physical and spiritual wellbeing.
-If more recent projections about rising sea levels prove correct, many of the islands will be submerged and freshwater habitats destroyed.
+Rising sea levels will submerge many of the islands and destroy freshwater habitats.

 Fishing remains the main economic activity, and many families also have small farms.